Selling Golf Clubs Online: How to Get More?

 Condition

-Most of the time, especially if you try to trade clubs directly with someone else, the condition of the clubs will often be a point of contention between buyer and seller.
-Fortunately, most trade-in platforms, like Golf Avenue’s, won’t be as picky when it comes to wear and tear.
+Most of the time, especially if you try to sell or trade clubs directly with someone else, the condition of the clubs will often be a point of contention between buyer and seller.
+Fortunately, most sell/trade platforms, like Golf Avenue’s, won’t be as picky when it comes to wear and tear.
 You can base yourself on the PGA Value Guide definition of these two conditions:

 Used clubs have no noticeable gouging, rusting, dents, deep scratches, paint chipping, or excessive wear.
 Iron sets must include at least 5 consecutive clubs (6-PW minimum).
 Loft or lie adjustments must be less than 3 inches from the manufacturer’s standard;